igorkulman/coding-journal/content/post/2018-10-10-building-ios-depedencies-with-carthage.md

 I personally started with the second approach, but had to abandon it because of the repo size.
 After a few trials and errors I came up with this variation with the third approach

 * Keep just `Cartfile` and `Cartfiles.resolved` in the repo
-* Have the CI cache the `Carthage/Build` folder between builds for each Xcode version.
-When I update Xcode on the build server, I change the name of the cache (e.g from `xcode93` to `xcode94`)
+* Have the CI cache the `Carthage/Build` folder between builds

 <!--more-->